KDAB/KDGpu/README.md

 KDGpu is independent of any particular windowing system.
-You can use it purely with platform native APIs or you can checkout the included KDGpuExample library which makes it trivial to use KDGpu with KDGui::Window.
-Check out the handy [KDBindings](https://github.com/KDAB/KDBindings) repository too for some more syntactic sugar.
+You can use it purely with platform native APIs or you can checkout the included KDGpuExample library which makes it trivial to use KDGpu with KDGui::Window from the [KDUtils](https://github.com/KDAB/KDUtils) library.
+Check out the handy [KDBindings](https://github.com/KDAB/KDBindings) repository too for some more syntactic sugar with Signals and Slots, Properties and reactive Property Bindings.

 In addition to being an enabler for Vulkan, the KDGpu project now also includes a new library, KDXr, which aims to be an enabler for OpenXR.
 Using the combination of KDGpu and KDXr allows application developers to very easily create AR and VR application experiences.

-More information can be found in the [documentation](https://docs.kdab.com/toy-renderer/unstable/index.html).
+More information can be found in the [documentation](https://docs.kdab.com/kdgpu/unstable/index.html).

 ### What does KDGpu provide?